The Purpose of the CRASH Team

 Tornadoes

 Severe thunderstorms that form in the Eastern Slopes result in prime conditions for the formation of tornadoes.
-EF2 and EF4 tornadoes in recent years have caused widespread damage in minutes.
+EF2 and EF4 tornadoes in this region in recent years have caused widespread damage in minutes.
 Homes and farms in the area are not built to withstand these events, and most residents lack shelter or warning systems.
 Structures have been demolished and people have narrowly missed being severely injured.

 Swiftwater Emergencies